PaddlePaddle/models/fluid/PaddleCV/image_classification/README_ngraph.md

 # PaddlePaddle inference and training script
-This directory contains model configuration and tool used to run the PaddlePaddle + NGraph for a local training and inference.
+This directory contains configuration and instructions to run the PaddlePaddle + nGraph for a local training and inference.

 # How to build PaddlePaddle framework with NGraph engine
-In order to build the PaddlePaddle + NGraph engine and run proper script follow up a few steps:
+In order to build the PaddlePaddle + nGraph engine and run proper scripti,  follow up a few steps:
 1. build the PaddlePaddle project
 2. download pre-trained model data
 3. set env exports for nGraph and OMP